gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-11.md

 We want to plan a flight in a structured terrain in the upper Lahn-valley.
 Start the `QGroundcontrol` and navigate to Mission tab and open `Pattern->Survey`.
 Start digitizing a pattern as you want and also fill in the values on the right sided menus for camera angle overlap and so on.

 {% include medium-img.html url="qcmission.png" %}
+ <br> <br>

+### Specific settings for  DJI Cameras

+To derive a valid planning we need to calculate the correct camera parameters.
+Typically camera parameters are standarized to the 35 mm full frame sensor format.
+The DJI Mini 2 sensors have a size of 1/2.3 inch.
+For an impression have a look at the below figure.
+Note the default setting of most of the point and shoot cameras is 16:9 - this will change the sensor size due to cutting a part of the height.

+{% include medium-img.html url="sensor_size.png" %}

+According to this the camera specs for the DJI are:

+Image Size: 4:3: 4000×3000
+* Sensor Width: 6.17 mm
+* Sensor Height 4.77 mm
+* Focal Length: 2.4 mm

+Image Size: 4:3: 4000×2250
+* Sensor Width: 6.17 mm
+* Sensor Height 4.56 mm
+* Focal Length: 2.4 mm

+You may also use the [Depth of field calculator](https://www.cambridgeincolour.com/tutorials/dof-calculator.htm) to estimate the minimum distance of the camera to the target.

 Save this fightplan to an appropriate folder.